DHernandez24e/dinner-and-a-movie/README.md

 - Core skills and technologies leveraged in the creation of this site, include

-    * Performant JavaScript - to provide a fast and efficient response for the end user
     * NoSQL databases - MongoDB and Mongoose ODB
-    * Progressive Web Applications - to allow this application to be downloadable to the user's browser and used with no internet connectivity
     * React single-page applications - React, Apollo Provider
     * GraphQL APIs and Apollo server\client
     * Third party APIs - Yelp and Netflix